 Kathy Bates

-Born in Memphis, Tennessee, she studied theater at Southern Methodist University before moving to New York City to pursue an acting career.
+Born in Memphis, Tennessee, Bates studied theater at Southern Methodist University before moving to New York City to pursue an acting career.
 She landed minor stage roles before being cast in her first on-screen role in Taking Off (1971).
 Her first Off-Broadway stage role was in the play Vanities (1976).
 She garnered a nomination for the Tony Award Best Lead Actress in a Play for the Marsha Norman play 'night, Mother (1983), and won an Obie Award for her role in Terrence McNally's Frankie and Johnny in the Clair de Lune (1988).

-She earned the Academy Award for Best Actress for her role as Annie Wilkes in the psychological thriller Misery (1990).
-Her other Oscar-nominated roles were as a tough political operative in Primary Colors (1998), a free spirited neighbor in About Schmidt (2002), and the mother of a bombing suspect in Richard Jewell (2019).
-She has also acted in Fried Green Tomatoes (1991), Dolores Claiborne (1995), Titanic (1997), The Waterboy (1998), Revolutionary Road (2008), The Blind Side (2009), Midnight in Paris (2011), and Are You There God?
+Bates won the Academy Award for Best Actress for portraying Annie Wilkes in the psychological thriller Misery (1990).
+She was also nominated in Best Supporting Actress for her performances as a tough political operative in Primary Colors (1998), a free spirited neighbor in About Schmidt (2002), and the mother of a bombing suspect in Richard Jewell (2019).
+Bates' other notable roles were in Fried Green Tomatoes (1991), Dolores Claiborne (1995), Titanic (1997), The Waterboy (1998), Revolutionary Road (2008), The Blind Side (2009), Midnight in Paris (2011), and Are You There God?
 It's Me, Margaret.
 (2023).

-Bates is also known for her extensive work on television.
-She won her first Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series for Two and a Half Men (2012) and her second for Outstanding Supporting Actress in a Miniseries or Movie for her portrayal of Delphine LaLaurie in American Horror Story: Coven (2013).
-She was Emmy-nominated for The Late Shift (1996), Annie (1999), Six Feet Under (2003), Warm Springs (2005), Harry's Law (2011–2012), American Horror Story: Freak Show (2014), and American Horror Story: Hotel (2015).
+On television, Bates received Emmy Awards for her performances in Two and a Half Men (2012) and for her portrayal of Delphine LaLaurie in American Horror Story: Coven (2013).
+She was also Emmy-nominated for The Late Shift (1996), Annie (1999), Six Feet Under (2003), Warm Springs (2005), Harry's Law (2011–2012), American Horror Story: Freak Show (2014), and American Horror Story: Hotel (2015).
+Since 2024, she portrays the titular lead in the CBS series Matlock.

 Biography from the Wikipedia article Kathy Bates.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.